DINA-Web/guidelines/DINA-Web-API-Guidelines.md

 by this standard.

 **NB:** Non DINA implemented module ( i.e Keycloak, SOLR ) do not have to comply with this specification.
-However, it some circumstances web api wrappers may be used where appropriate.
+However, in some circumstances web api wrappers may be used where appropriate.

 DINA REST API standard - Specification
 ======================================